AFLplusplus/LibAFL/docs/src/baby_fuzzer.md

 ## Evolving the corpus with feedbacks

-Now you simply ran 8 randomly generated testcases but none of them has been stored in the corpus.
+Now you simply ran 8 randomly generated testcases, but none of them has been stored in the corpus.
 If you are very lucky, maybe you triggered the panic by chance but you don't see any saved file in `crashes`.

 Now we want to turn our simple fuzzer into a feedback-based one and increase the chance to generate the right input to trigger the panic.
 We are going to implement a simple feedback based on the 3 conditions that are needed to reach the panic.